bozzbet/rvsc/README.md

 Clone this repository to your own github account and modify as necessary.

 Key Changes to be made: (These are taken from OINK70's instructions.)
-1. Change the URL on line 35 of the README.md to reflect your own account.
+1. Change the URL's on the README.md to reflect your own account.
 2. Replace `QR/mcvim_install.png` with your own.
 3. **Important**: Change the SSH key on line 13 of `install.sh` to reflect your own SSH key.
 4. Change lines 47 and/or 51 to reflect your own github link.